 In the event of a school closure

 In the event of a prolonged school closure, AEGIS guardianship organisations would continue to follow the advice of the Department for Education and Public Health England.
 The procedure for guardianship organisations is set out below.

 Healthy students must ultimately and as soon as is practicable either:

 c) be looked after by another responsible adult (family friend/relative 25 years+)

-Guardians will support the school with the student’s forward planning, providing they have not been to, come from or had contact with anyone from an affected area, by providing host family accommodation for healthy students, while they make alternative accommodation arrangements.
-This may be with their regular long term host family or with their short term family.
-Provision of host family has extended for several months so far this year when schools closed in March as flights were not available and some students are still in the UK with host families to this day.
+Guardians will support the student’s forward planning, providing they have not been to, come from or had contact with anyone from an affected area, by providing host family accommodation for healthy students, while they make alternative accommodation arrangements.
+This may be with their regular long term homestay or with their short term family.

 If there is a school closure and students at the affected school are displaying symptoms and/or awaiting test results for COVID-19, guardians are unable to accommodate these students in host families, due to the risk to the host family and wider communities.
 Any such student will need to remain within the school’s isolation provision, until they receive the all-clear, or are admitted to a medical facility.
 If a student receives a negative test result, guardians will then accommodate them as stated above.

-If a student develops symptoms after being placed in a host family and the school is closed, the guardian will instigate the proper testing and isolation procedures and accommodate the student until they are given the all-clear, or admitted to a medical facility.
+If a student develops symptoms after being placed in a homestay and the school is closed, the guardian will instigate the proper testing and isolation procedures and accommodate the student until they are given the all-clear, or admitted to a medical facility.